 Neuroprotective properties and effects on appetite

-Current research into illnesses such as dementia or other neurodegenerative diseases have confirmed the neuroprotective effect of cannabis A series of – mainly psychoactive – cannabinoids have been linked to neuroprotection, especially THC, THCA and possibly THCV.
+Current research into illnesses such as dementia or other neurodegenerative diseases have suggested some neuroprotective effect of cannabis in animal models.
+A series of – mainly psychoactive – cannabinoids have been linked to neuroprotection, especially THC, THCA and possibly THCV.
 The last two have a very similar structure to THC.

 THCV is well-known for being an appetite suppressant, a property also shared by other cannabinoids such as anandamide.
 Anandamide, an endogenous THC look-alike, is also well known, as is 2-AG, for interacting with CB receptors in the central and peripheral nervous system.